 After three years of closed doors, I finally threw in the towel and focused my energies on my young family.

 An email landed in my inbox; A man from Australia who wanted to thank me for a 'beautiful and convincing drama.'

 Then came another, from America.
 And another.

-Someone had uploaded lad to YouTube and suddenly thousands of people were watching it and commenting on it.
+A copy of Lad had leaked onto YouTube and suddenly thousands of people were watching it and commenting on it.

 Then tens of thousands.
 And the comments that people were leaving were incredible and I realised that against the odds the film had somehow managing to find the audience that the gatekeepers told me didn't exist.

-In the past year based on word of mouth alone Lad has been viewed 400,000 times and has an IMDB rating of 8.2.
+In the past year based on word of mouth alone Lad has been viewed over a million times and has an IMDB rating of 7.9.

 According to IMDB's charts that would places us in the top 10 British films of all time.

 But here's the rub.
 IMDB only includes a film in their rankings if more than 25,000 people have rated the film.

 25,000 people.
 That's basically saying to the smaller films that don't have the marketing clout of the big studios that we don't count.